artscoop/django-approval/README.md

 ## Installation
 1. Download the application and run `python setup.py`
+1. or download the application and run `pip install -e <folder with setup.py>`
-2. or install via pip using `pip install django-approval`
+1. or install via pip using `pip install django-approval`

 ## How to use
 ### Register an approval model